withstudiocms/studiocms.dev/src/content/blog/beta-8-release.md

 author: paul-valladares
 ---

-Hey peeps, as we roll into 2025, we're super excited to drop StudioCMS version `0.1.0-beta.8`.
+Hey peeps!
+As we roll into 2025, we're super excited to drop StudioCMS version `0.1.0-beta.8`.
 This release builds on all the hard work we did in 2024 and brings a ton of cool improvements to help both devs and marketers easily handle content in the Astro ecosystem.
 Let’s break down what’s new.

 ## What’s New in Beta.8